sebastyan/elastic.log4net/README.md

 ## How to configure it
 The appender for ElasticSearch could be configured adding configuration in App.config or Web.config file.

-A new section with log4net name needs to be declared inside configSections tag on config file.
+A new section with log4net name needs to be declared inside configSections section on config file.
 ```xml
 <configSections>
 	<section name="log4net" type="log4net.Config.Log4NetConfigurationSectionHandler, log4net"/>